 The Managed IT Provider industry has grown significantly over the past decade due to a number of factors, including:

-As businesses of all sizes come to rely more and more on technology to operate and compete, the need for IT support and management has grown significantly.
+Increasing importance of ITAs businesses of all sizes come to rely more and more on technology to operate and compete, the need for IT support and management has grown significantly.
 MSPs offer a cost-effective solution for companies that do not have the resources to hire and maintain an in-house IT team.

 Cybersecurity concernsCybersecurity threats have become more frequent and sophisticated, which has led to an increased demand for MSPs that can provide security and data protection services.

 Cloud computingCloud computing centralizes and streamlines the access to computational resources, like applications, data storage, networking capabilities, and servers.
 Improved network connecitivty and lower-cost personal computers have created a perfect environment for cloud computing to grow.
 The adoption of cloud computing has increased as it allows for more flexibility and scalability than traditional IT infrastructure.
 MSPs are well positioned to help businesses take advantage of the benefits of cloud computing.

 Remote work and Bring Your Own DeviceWith the rise of remote work and the trend of employees bringing their own devices to work, the need for remote management and support services has grown.
 MSPs can provide these services to businesses to help them manage their IT infrastructure and support their remote workers.

 Regulatory compliance requirementsMany industries are facing regulatory requirements that they need to meet in terms of data protection and cybersecurity.
 MSPs can help companies to comply with these regulations by providing the necessary services and technologies.
 The increasing inter-connectivity and complexity of all these workplace tools has lead to managed IT service groups providing security compliance-as-a-service among their many offerings.

-Small and medium businesses represent a large market segment that increasingly require IT services.
+Small- and medium-sized business adoptionSmall and medium businesses represent a large market segment that increasingly require IT services.
 While the initial costs adding a new piece of hardware or software has dramatically dropped in the past 20 years, the management and maintaince of still costs time and money.
 Small businesses may be able to purchase the monthly service charge for these solutions, devices, and SaaS platforms, but they cannot afford the cost of an in-house IT department.
 MSPs have grown to address this market segment by providing a variety of services that can be tailored to the specific needs of SMBs.